The organisation shall be called The Association of Barbel Fishers, hereafter to be referred to as “the Association” or the “ABF”.

 - The AGM shall be held in October (or another month determined by the Team) each year and all members shall be notified and advised of the date, place, time, and agenda, at least 14 days prior to the meeting via a notice on the Association’s web site.

 - All attending members are entitled to vote.
-Seven members must be present to form a quorum at the AGM.

 - Decisions made at a general meeting shall be by a simple majority of votes from those members attending the meeting.
 In the event of equal votes, the Chairperson shall have a casting vote.